McShelby/hugo-theme-relearn/exampleSite/content/cont/markdown.en.md

   - [ ] Smell
 {{% /notice %}}

-### Defintions
+### Definitions

-This Markdown dialect supports an extension to add defintion lists.
+This Markdown dialect supports an extension to add definition lists.
 Definition lists are made of terms and definitions of these terms, much like in a dictionary.

 A definition list in Markdown Extra is made of a single-line term followed by a colon and the definition for that term.
 You can also associate more than one term to a definition.